-Usually, a woman releases one egg a month by a process called ovulation.
-If the woman is having unprotected intercourse, the semen is released at the cervix.
+Usually, a person releases one egg a month by a process called ovulation.
+During unprotected intercourse, the semen is released at the cervix.
 The sperm then travel through the cervical canal into the uterus and fallopian tubes where they wait for the egg to be released into the fallopian tube.
-Naturally, conception happens when a sperm in the fallopian tube fertilizes an egg.
+Conception happens spontaneously when a sperm in the fallopian tube fertilizes an egg.
 An embryo is then formed, which travels through the tube back into the uterus and then implants.
-Because sperm can survive in a woman’s body for up to 7 days, intercourse 2 to 3 times a week would be sufficient for conception.
-However, conception in humans is not very efficient, and it may take several attempts over several months for conception to occur.
-Of all couples attempting to conceive, 15% will get pregnant per month and 85% of couples will conceive within one year.
-Infertility is diagnosed when a couple does not conceive after one year.
-For women above the age of 35 years, an evaluation after 6 months of unsuccessful attempts is recommended.
+Because sperm can survive in the vagina and uterus for up to 7 days, intercourse 2 to 3 times a week would be sufficient for conception.

 Couples may not conceive for many reasons.
-An explanation may be found equally among the man or woman, and sometimes more than one reason for infertility is found.
+An explanation may be found equally among either partner, and sometimes more than one reason for infertility is found.
 Fifteen percent of the time, the reason for infertility remains unexplained.
-In the man, the most common cause for infertility is either low sperm count (number) or low motility (percent of sperm moving).
+A common cause for infertility is either low sperm count (number) or low motility (percent of sperm moving).
 In both cases, very little sperm make it through the cervix into the uterus and the tubes, which makes the chance for the egg to be fertilized by a sperm very low.

-In women, the most common causes for infertility are not releasing an egg on a regular (monthly) basis, release of an egg that is low quality (this is mainly seen with advanced maternal age), or blocked and/or damaged fallopian tubes.
+Other causes for infertility are not releasing an egg on a regular (monthly) basis, release of an egg that is low quality (this is mainly seen with advanced maternal age), or blocked and/or damaged fallopian tubes.
 If an egg is not released during the monthly ovulatory phase of the menstrual cycle, conception cannot occur.
 If the fallopian tubes are damaged or blocked, the ovulated egg will not meet the sperm in the fallopian tube to be fertilized.
-If the egg is of low quality due to advanced maternal age, it may not be fertilized or if it is fertilized, it may result in a chromosomally abnormal embryo.
-Less common reasons for infertility in women include abnormalities of the uterine cavity (polyps, septum, fibroids or scars) that may interfere with implantation, or pelvic adhesions (from previous infection or surgery) that may prevent the fallopian tube from picking up the ovulated egg.
+If the egg is of low quality due to advanced maternal age, it may not be fertilized or if it is fertilized, it may result in a chromosomally abnormal embryo and lead to miscarriage.
+Less common reasons for infertility include abnormalities of the uterine cavity (polyps, septum, fibroids or scars) that may interfere with implantation, or pelvic adhesions (from previous infection or surgery) that may prevent the fallopian tube from picking up the ovulated egg.

-In vitro fertilization (IVF) is the union of the egg and the sperm outside the woman’s body.
+In vitro fertilization (IVF) is the union of the egg and the sperm outside the body.
 Over several days, the fertilized egg becomes an embryo and is nourished in an incubator before being transferred back into the uterus.
-If the embryo implants in the uterus, then pregnancy is achieved.
+If the embryo implants in the uterus, then pregnancy can be achieved.
 IVF can treat most causes of infertility except in the event of an abnormal uterine cavity, in which case surgery is usually indicated.
 Although IVF is not the only fertility treatment available, it has the highest success rate.
-The national average for conception after one IVF cycle is around 50% for women less than 35 years of age.
-IVF is the only fertility treatment indicated when the woman has blocked or damage tubes or the man has very low sperm count.
+The national average for conception after one IVF cycle is around 50% for people less than 35 years of age.
+IVF is the only fertility treatment indicated with blocked or damage tubes or a very low sperm count.

 Although the process of IVF may seem quite complicated and involved, advances in reproductive technology have allowed the process to become not only more efficient, but more successful.
 IVF is a valid option for many women who are having trouble conceiving on their own for any number of reasons.
 If you think IVF is the option for you, seek consultation with Reproductive Endocrinology and Infertility Specialist, or REI.